Waste heat: Cogeneration and trigeneration

 Waste of the by-product heat is reduced if a cogeneration system is used, also known as a Combined Heat and Power (CHP) system.
 Limitations to the use of by-product heat arise primarily from the engineering cost/efficiency challenges in effectively exploiting small temperature differences to generate other forms of energy.
 Applications utilizing waste heat include swimming pool heating and paper mills.
 In some cases, cooling can also be produced by the use of absorption refrigerators for example, in this case it is called trigeneration or CCHP (combined cooling, heat and power).

 District heating

 Waste heat can be used in district heating.
 Depending on the temperature of the waste heat and the district heating system, a heat pump must be used to reach sufficient temperatures.
 These are an easy and cheap way to use waste heat in cold district heating systems, as these are operated at ambient temperatures and therefore even low-grade waste heat can be used without needing a heat pump at the producer side.
+Denmark has been a leader in waste heat recovery, with cities reusing excess heat from a variety of sources including cement plants and even crematoria and redirecting it to the district heating network.